OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/item-will-not-be-loaded-name-is-already-in-use.md

 ---
-title: 'Item' will not be loaded.
-Name is already in use
+title: "'Item' will not be loaded.
+Name is already in use"
 keywords: vblr6.chm60182
 f1_keywords:
 - vblr6.chm60182